SNYW/SweetSwap/readme.md

 - **Manager Lifecycle:** Managers have multiple initialisation stages to ensure dependencies are ready when needed, and they are properly disposed of when no longer required.
 - **BoardObjectFactory:** Separates some responsibilities out of `GridManager`. `GridManager` probably still does a bit too much, but it’s fine for a prototype.
 - **Async Handling in GameManager:** Not all async calls are fully protected.
 I didn’t see any issues during testing, so I didn’t wrap everything in try-catch preemptively.
 - **Scene Transitions:** I really like the automatic fade-in/out on scene loads—it’s simple but satisfying.
+- - **Input:** Input.MouseButtonDown does support single touches, I saw no need to implement touches directly as the game doesn't need that data.
+But easily adapted if required.

+I hope this project demonstrates my ability with basic and some more advanced Unity functionality, as well as project architecture.
+I also tried to make it at least a little bit pretty :)